NickT5/api-todos-laravel/README.md

 ## About
-This little project is a RESTful API build in [Laravel](https://github.com/laravel/laravel) to learn the basics of Laravel.
-The API can show, update and delete tasks.
+This little project is a RESTful API build in [Laravel](https://github.com/laravel/laravel) to learn the very basics of Laravel.
+The API can create, show, update and delete tasks.

 ## Run the API
 *Note: php, composer and laravel need to be installed on your device.
 Laravel has a lot of video tutorials on Laravel, PHP, unit testing, etc on [Laracast](https://laracasts.com).*